jeek-on-git/PSHostFile/README.md

 Typically when working with the host file your workflow will follow a similar pattern

-+ Load the hosts file
++ Load the Hosts File
 + View, and filter, the hosts file entries
 + Modify (Add, Remove or Update) the hosts file entries
 + Backup the hosts file